DarkNinja147/The-Inkweaver/README.md

 - Create mask item
 - Extra item slots
 - Campaign goal triggers
-- Give him a citizen ID drone
+- Fix the Citizen ID Drone (it currently reverts to red whenever you leave a room)
 - 5P dialogue (LttM is collapsed because it's Arti's spot on the timeline)
 - Cutscenes?
 Maybe?
 - Figure out a way to force-save after exiting GATE_UW_LC at the start of campaign so as to avoid the bug with the echo on top of the Wall